E1BHa2pe/pumpfun_bundler/README.md

-# pumpfun_bundlerjust use Bundler for Pump.fun if u like RUG
+# pumpfun_bundler just use Bundler for Pump.fun if u like RUG
 Its a just easy Bundler for Pump Fun for more info: https://t.me/xxxll_llxxx